steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 # Applying the Extract Module Refactoring

-Sure we have a list of steps, but we need some code to perform them on, so I have provided an example in Elixir.
-The aspect of this code that you should focus on is that business logic is tied up in a structure that it doesn't belong—a GenServer.
-For the purpose of this article you can think about GenServer as if it is a controller in Rails, or a middleware function in Express.
-In both situations the business logic and routing logic will change for different reasons.
+Beyond this list of steps, we still need some code to perform them on.
+I have provided an example in Elixir below.
+The aspect of this code to focus on is that business logic is tied up in a structure where it doesn't belong—a GenServer.
+For the purpose of this article, you can think about GenServer as if it is a controller in Rails, or a middleware function in Express.
+In both situations, the business logic and routing logic will change for different reasons.

-If you want to better understand GenServers, here is an article where [I show what GenServers are, and how to write them using TDD](https://www.stridenyc.com/blog/what-is-a-genserver-in-elixir), but for this article all you need to know is that business logic and GenServers should be separate.
+If you want to better understand GenServers, here is an article that shows you what they are and how to test them: [What is a GenServer in Elixir, and How Do I Write One?](https://www.stridenyc.com/blog/what-is-a-genserver-in-elixir), Yet, all you need to know for maximizing cohesion is that business logic and GenServers should be separate.

-With our metaphor for a GenServer as a controller, Take a look at the code below.
-Notice that the code implements logic for a BookStore, as well as GenServer wiring code.
+With GenServer as a controller, let's take a look at the code below.
+Notice the code implements logic for a BookStore, as well as GenServer wiring code.
 The BookStore is able to give clients all its books, add new books, query by book name, and query by id.

 ```elixir
 defmodule BookStore do